microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationsettings-list-pronounssettings.md

 | Delegated (personal Microsoft account) | Not supported. |
 | Application    | Not supported. |

->**Note:** Using delegated permissions for this operation requires the signed-in user to have a tenant administrator or global administrator role.
+>**Note:** Using delegated permissions for this operation requires the signed-in user to have a global administrator role.

 ## HTTP request